 The Pauling Centre, 58a Banbury Road, is where many of the Human Sciences lectures are held.
-It also provides a tutorial room, library, the administration office and a kitchen where coffee, tea and biscuits are available for a small charge.
+It also provides a tutorial room, library, the administration office and a kitchen where tea and coffee/ are available for a small charge.
 Please see Sarah-Jane White (274702) if you have any questions or problems.